Skip to the main content

 Duties

-Automobile accessories installers may specialize in certain types of vehicles or certain types of accessories.
-For example, they may work mostly on cars, trucks, vans, commercial vehicles or motorhomes.
+Automobile accessories installers may specialize in certain types of vehicles or certain types of accessories and upgrades.
+For example, they may work mostly on cars, trucks, vans, commercial vehicles, or motorhomes.
 Or they may specialize in installing after-market products such as:

 Duties and responsibilities vary.
 In general, automobile accessories installers:

-• custom build accessories such as speaker enclosures, panels and truck box liners
+• Custom build accessories such as speaker or subwoofer enclosures, panels, and truck box liners

 Installers may keep records.
 They compute charges for labour and materials.